Specialized medical care for people with a life-limiting illness; provided wherever a patient calls home.

 "When hospice came in to help us, things got so much better.
 We got oxygen, we got a wheelchair, and they really helped to relieve the anxiety that was surrounding our whole situation." - Julia Hoke, wife of hospice patient, Aurthur Hoke

 What is the Difference Between Hospice and Palliative Care?

-Patient is certified by two physicians to have 6-months or less to live if the disease follows its natural course
+Patient is certified by two physicians to have 6-months to live, if the disease follows its natural course

 Offered by Both